As US life expectancy lags, nutritional deficiency is often an overlooked factor - KESQ

 Typically, the causes of death that contribute most to changes in life expectancy estimates are those that affect younger people – congenital malformations were also a key factor in 2022, for example – or those that affect a large number of people.
 Decreasing mortality from Covid-19 was the key factor driving life expectancy up by more than a year in 2022.

-While the effect that nutritional deficiency had on life expectancy estimates was relatively small, experts say the finding shouldn’t be discounted – and that the negative impact of malnutrition is likely underestimated.
+Although the effect that nutritional deficiency had on life expectancy estimates was relatively small, experts say the finding shouldn’t be discounted – and that the negative impact of malnutrition is probably underestimated.

 Good nutrition involves a healthy balance of macronutrients, such as carbohydrates and proteins, that are needed in large quantities to keep bodily systems running, as well as vital micronutrients, or vitamins and minerals.